Rampant oil theft ravages Nigeria's Delta

 Floating down waterways in Jonathan's home state of Bayelsa, dozens of plumes of smoke are visible from micro-refineries.

-The damage is incalculable: broken pipelines are abandoned and left to hemorrhage into the creeks, while deadly accidental fires desecrate several square kilometers of wetland vegetation.
+The damage is incalculable: broken pipelines are abandoned and left to haemorrhage into the creeks, while deadly accidental fires desecrate several square kilometres of wetland vegetation.

 A visit to one site shows mangrove shoots tipped black where they immerse themselves into the water, dying trees sagging over the creeks and fires raging where illegal refineries are set ablaze by soldiers in periodic crackdowns.